mikrono/tModLoaderWiki_kr_ko/The-tModLoader-development-pipeline.md

 # How does tModLoader facilitate playing the game with mods?
 tModLoader is not only a tool to build mods, it also allows playing them.
 It does so by providing a Mod Browser (to look for- and download mods) and providing in-game functionality to load in and apply mods to the game (as well as unloading them).
 Players only need a '.tmod' file to get started, which is tModLoader's specific package format for mods.

+# How does tModLoader understand what mods want to add?
+Upon loading a mod, tModLoader will load that mods' assembly (its code) and look for classes that are provided by tModLoader.
+It can then load this content into the game.
+This is done by the so-called 'Loader' classes.
+These are classes that contain specific code to load a certain content into the game.
+These classes do things such as preparing the vanilla source to be edited, this can include things like resizing arrays that hold particular content.

+The loaders contain methods that are called from specific points in the vanilla code, when modders would expect their code to execute.
+These calls are added by the tModLoader developers and is what makes the modded content work. tModLoader works sort of like a bridge between the client and mods; it will know which mods are loaded, and then proceed to call the necessary methods in them.
+This is why modders do not have to worry about how or when their code will be executed, they can simply focus on creating the content instead.